-Fresh fears two years on from Telford tractor crash
+Call for more action to stop crashes at Shropshire home

 "[But] somebody else is going to die," she warned.

-Mrs Jones said Highways England visited the road on 29 June, but told her that installing traffic lights was too expensive.
+Mrs Jones said National Highways had visited the road on 29 June, but told her that installing traffic lights was too expensive.

-Highways England has been contacted for comment.
+National Highways has been contacted for comment.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk